Started by the Hong Kong Coffee Culture Exchange Association (HKCCEA) - a non-profit organization promoting coffee culture & knowledge.

 We rely on your input and skills to drive the forum in order to decide what should be worked on and how.
 The discussions that take place within the forum are the basis for projects in the overall program.
 A participative approach needs diverse perspectives so if you have an interest in coffee, environmentalism or sustainable development we encourage you to join in.
 Follow us on facebook and learn about our events and research.

-At our first event back in 2013 we asked 'what is an ethical coffee ?'
+At our first event back in 2013 we asked 'What issues do we need to consider to know how ethical a coffee product is ?'
 We got many contributions that centered on fair trade, helping farmers and protecting the environment.
-All activities that focused on producing countries.
-We did not get a single suggestion regarding our consumption habits and how we can have a positive impact.
+These were collected into the affinity diagram you see above.
+All the activities were focused on the producing countries.
+We did not get a single suggestion regarding our consumption habits and how changing these can have a positive impact.
 Why ?

 About 30 of us visited an Organic Mushroom Farm at the weekend in Tai Po.
 The weather was great !
 I learnt about this farm becuase it uses coffee grounds and soy waste in its substrate.
 The spent substrate is then used as fertiliser on the farm to grow veggies - closing the circle.
 This is significant because many mushroom growing enterprises use wood chips, actively engaging in deforestation to create a supply of substrate.
 A non profit called the Mushroom Initiative runs the farm along with some farmers.
 They are not growing on an industrial scale with industrial processes.
 They grow ...

 Recently I read about Silo, a UK restaurant based in Brighton that won a sustainable award.
 So on a recent trip to the UK I took the opportunity to arrange visit and ask some questions.
 They were happy to show me what they were up to.
 The interior is all upcycled - done to save money more than anything.
 It has that industrial look - timber,steel.